Below we provide a snapshot of our Department in the areas of diversity, quality, areas of emphasis, funding, coursework, guidance and well-being.

-The department of Economics is one of the most diverse departments in the Pacific Northwest and possibly the nation!
-About 60% of our tenured/tenure-track faculty, visiting faculty and lecturers are women (7 women and 5 men).
-We are also an international department; about half of our faculty are foreign born.
-Currently, we have faculty members from China, Bangladesh, Turkey, Iran, Italy and Greece.
+The Department of Economics is one of the most diverse departments in the Pacific Northwest and possibly the nation.
+About 42% of our faculty are women (6 women and 8 men).
+We are also an international department; about 42% of our faculty are foreign-born.
+Currently, we have faculty members from China, Bangladesh, Turkey, Italy and Greece.
 Learn more about the College’s student diversity here.

 We are an applied department with a microeconomics emphasis; we specialize in environmental, natural resource, health, population, urban, regional and sustainability economics.

-For the 2018-19 academic year, we are offering two (2) graduate fellowships with no work commitment requirement, three (3) regular graduate assistantships and one (1) graduate assistantship for a minority student.
-Check out the details here!
-These come with tuition waivers too.
+Each academic year, we offer a total of five (5) funding opportunities: two (2) graduate fellowships with no work commitment requirement and three (3) regular graduate assistantships.
+The graduate assistantships come with tuition waivers.

 Graduate classes at Boise State are taught by tenured and tenure-track faculty members, not graduate students.
 A significant attention is placed on foundations of microeconomics and econometrics but students are also allowed to follow an interdisciplinary track through elective courses.
 Core classes are offered at noon, allowing for students who work to take them during a long lunch break.
 Many of the graduate elective classes are offered in the evening.